 Teleradiology is partitioned into five locales - North America, Europe, Asia Pacific, Latin America, and the Middle East Africa.
-These regions are also analyzed at national level.
+These regions are also analyzed at the national level.
 North America holds the biggest offer in the teleradiology market by 2021, trailed by Europe and Asia Pacific.
 The Asia Pacific market is expected to grow at a very high CAGR during the forecast period.
-Market growth in the APAC region is driven primarily by growing awareness of the benefits of early diagnosis, development of health care systems, a growing tourism market in APAC nations, expanded medical services costs, and expanded government endeavors to modernize medical services infrastructure.
+Market growth in the APAC region is driven primarily by growing awareness of the benefits of early diagnosis, the development of health care systems, a growing tourism market in APAC nations, expanded medical services costs, and expanded government endeavors to modernize medical services infrastructure.

 Rest of Europe

 The Major Players are GE Healthcare, Philips Healthcare, Medica Group Plc., Cerner Corporation., MCKESSON Coporation, AFGA Healthcare, Siemens Healthineers, Fujifilm holding Coporation, 4Ways Healthacre, RamSoft Inc.and Other players.